nuwrldnf8r/ilp-lnd/README.md

 ### To set up:

 * Clone this repo
 * ./environment has all the dependancies to set up lnd etc. using docker.
-I essentially copied it from the lighning repo - so this could be a little more streamlined.
-I added an image called lnd_node which gets everything set up to run either asym-server or asym-client.
+I essentially copied it from the lighning repo for now - so this could be a little more streamlined.
+Will add cloning the git etc. into the dockerfile a little later this week.
+To this I added an image called lnd_node which gets everything set up to run either asym-server or asym-client.
 * To get going navigate to ./environment/docker and run node setup.js
 * This should setup everything you need (hopefully - works for me).
 I'm assuming you have docker installed and running on a mac.